Mario-Youchia/E-commerce-Automation-Testing/README.md

 ## Technical Overview

-The project uses Cucumber feature files to describe user-facing e-commerce scenarios.
-Java step definitions connect those scenarios to Selenium WebDriver actions.
-Page Object classes keep page-specific locators and interactions organized, which makes the test flow easier to maintain than placing all selectors directly inside step definitions.
+The project uses Cucumber feature files to describe use cases of e-commerce from a user point of view.
+Java step definitions link those scenarios with Selenium WebDriver browser actions.
+Page Object classes allow us to store page-specific locators and interactions.
+It is easier to maintain the automation flow with Page Object classes than putting all selectors directly inside step definitions.

-The main automation target is the demo e-commerce website configured in `Hooks.java`.
-The test setup initializes Chrome through WebDriverManager, navigates to the target website, prepares page objects, captures screenshots after each Cucumber step, and closes the browser after each scenario.
+The automation target is specified in `Hooks.java` .
+It initializes Chrome with WebDriverManager, navigates to the demo e-commerce site, prepares page objects, takes screenshots after Cucumber steps, and closes the browser after each scenario.

 The TestNG suite runs the configured Cucumber runners.
 The main `TestRunner` currently uses the `@Smoke9` tag selection, while `FinishTestRunner` handles the finish/reporting utility flow.
 Extent Reports is configured through `extent.properties` and `spark-config.xml` to generate HTML/PDF reports and screenshots under the configured output folders.